Display Accessibility Tools

 Cinnamon Mittan

-Cinnamon co-created and instructs the “Introduction to Field Biology Workshop.”
+Cinnamon co-created and instructed the “Introduction to Field Biology Workshop.”
 To improve access to fieldwork experience, this week-long workshop at the Kellogg Biological Station introduces undergrads to common methods, gear, and safety protocols integral to conducting fieldwork in the biological sciences.
 The course encompasses a variety of field sampling experiences and techniques and ends with a professional development seminar to increase student confidence in applying to research opportunities at MSU and beyond.

 EEB mentors: Sarah Fitzpatrick and Nick Haddad in integrative biology the Kellogg Biological Station and Mariah Meek in integrative biology.